marius-t/gulp-bower-src/README.md

 This implementation is based on: Christopher Knötschke's implementation that can be found at: https://github.com/ck86/gulp-bower-files.git

-The only difference is that this will output an object of you main files
+The only difference is that this will output an object of your main files